Wilmer Difo

-Wilmer Francisco Difo (born April 2, 1992) is a Dominican professional baseball utility infielder in the New York Yankees organization.
-Difo made his MLB debut in 2015 with the Washington Nationals and has also played for the Pittsburgh Pirates.
+Wilmer Francisco Difo (born April 2, 1992) is a Dominican professional baseball infielder for the Leones de Yucatán of the Mexican League.
+Difo made his Major League Baseball (MLB) debut in 2015 with the Washington Nationals and has also played for the Pittsburgh Pirates.
 He has made the majority of his major league appearances as a second baseman, shortstop, or third baseman, with more limited stints as an outfielder.